Forceflow/josbot/README.md

 # Currently deployed as [@dejossen](http://twitter.com/dejossen), [@dejossen@mastodon-belgium.be](https://mastodon-belgium.be/@dejossen) and [@dejossen.bsky.social](https://bsky.app/profile/dejossen.bsky.social).

-Currently used to post lines from the play *De Jossen* by Tom Lanoye.
+Currently used to post lines from the absurdist play *De Jossen* by Tom Lanoye.
 That's where the name of this bot comes from.
-Live on [@dejossen](http://twitter.com/dejossen) and [dejossen@mastodon-belgium.be](https://mastodon-belgium.be/@dejossen).
-In march 2023, I rewrote this bot so it became more general and can be used for any .txt-based lines of content.
+In March 2023, I rewrote this bot so it became more general and can be used for any .txt-based lines of content.

 The full play got manually restructured to 426 lines of each 140 characters max, starting from the [original text](https://github.com/Forceflow/josbot/raw/main/De-Jossen.-Val-en-revival-der-saamhorigheid.pdf) which was released publicly on 2014 on Tom Lanoye's website.
 Tried to keep consistency when splitting lines in multiple posts, so there's never a split mid-sentence.